 |

-with bottles, buckets and fishing paraphernalia.
-Doing
+was awash with bottles, buckets and fishing

-my bit for the community, I collected the litter and was
+paraphernalia.
+Doing my bit for the community, I

-rubbish and textures of the rope netting.
-In my studio
+of brightly coloured plastic rubbish and textures of the

-later I washed and cut up the flotsom and jetsom into
+rope netting.
+In my studio later I washed and cut up the

-manageable pieces which I then glued to a wooden board.
+glued to a wooden board.

 My first collage “Sunset” remains my favourite because I